-The City’s Bicycle Program focuses on developing and maintaining the safest and most convenient bikeway system possible as defined in the Bicycle Master Plan (see below).
-One of the goals of the City’s Climate Action Plan is to increase commuter bicycling opportunities to achieve 18% commuter mode share by 2035 in areas within one-half mile of a planned or existing major transit stop.
+The City’s Bicycle Program focuses on developing and maintaining the safest and most convenient bikeway system possible as defined in the Bicycle Master Plan (see below) or Community Plan.
+One of the goals of the City’s Climate Action Plan is to increase cycling mode share to 10% by 2035 of all San Diego residents’ trips.

 Additionally, the City works closely with motorized bicycle and scooter sharing companies to make these vehicles a safe option for the public.
 The City initiated a bicycle and scooter sharing program to help reduce the distance needed to travel between transit stops and destinations.